Istanbul: Media

 Office in Eminönü.
 Control of this transmission, and other radio stations established in the following decades, ultimately came under the state-run Turkish Radio and Television Corporation (TRT), which held a monopoly on radio and television broadcasts between its founding in 1964 and 1990.
 Today, TRT runs four national radio stations; these stations have transmitters across the country so each can reach over 90 percent of the country's population, but only Radio 2 is based in Istanbul.
 Offering a range of content from educational programming to coverage of sporting events, Radio 2 is the most popular radio station in Turkey.
 Istanbul's airwaves are the busiest in Turkey, primarily featuring either Turkish-language or English-language content.
 One of the exceptions, offering both, is Açık Radyo (94.9 FM).
 Among Turkey's first private stations, and the first featuring foreign popular music, was Istanbul's Metro FM (97.2 FM).
 The state-run Radio 3, although based in Ankara, also features English-language popular music, and English-language news programming is provided on NTV Radyo (102.8 FM).

 TRT-Children is the only TRT television station based in Istanbul.
 Istanbul is home to the headquarters of several Turkish stations and regional headquarters of international media outlets.
 Istanbul-based Star TV was the first private television network to be established following the end of the TRT monopoly; Star TV and Show TV (also based in Istanbul) remain highly popular throughout the country, airing Turkish and American series.
-Kanal D and ATV are other stations in Istanbul that offer a mix of news and series; NTV (partnered with American media outlet MSNBC) and Sky Turk—both based in the city—are mainly just known for their news coverage in Turkish.
-The BBC has a regional office in Istanbul, assisting its Turkish-language news operations, and the American news channel CNN established the Turkish-language CNN Türk there in 1999.
+Kanal D and ATV are other stations in Istanbul that offer a mix of news and series; NTV and 360 – both based in the city – are mainly just known for their news coverage in Turkish.
+The BBC has a regional office in Istanbul, assisting its Turkish-language news operations.
+The American news channel CNN licensed its brand to the Turkish-language CNN Türk in 1999.